Five Star Movement: Rhetoric

 On 28 January 2014, Giorgio Sorial, a deputy of the M5S, accused President Giorgio Napolitano of being a hangman who repressed opponents.
 Prime Minister Enrico Letta immediately defended President Napolitano, charging the M5S with being extremists.
-The following day, Angelo Tofalo, another deputy of the M5S, ended his speech in the Chamber of Deputies by shouting Boia chi molla! ("Hangman the one who gives up!") a famous motto used during the Italian Fascist era.
+The following day, Angelo Tofalo, another deputy of the M5S, ended his speech in the Chamber of Deputies by shouting Boia chi molla! ("[The one] who gives up [is a] hangman!"), a famous motto used by Italian (neo-)fascists.
 The M5S members, especially its leader Beppe Grillo, have been accused of being too vulgar and verbally violent.

 A M5S demonstration inside the Chamber of Deputies against a law approved by the government, which happened in January 2014, caused a brawl between the M5S, the centrist Civic Choice, the right-wing Brothers of Italy, and the centre-left Democratic Party.
 Following insults to the president of the Chamber of Deputies Laura Boldrini, Italian journalist Corrado Augias stated on 31 January 2014 that the violence used by the M5S reminded him of fascism.
 The following day, a militant activist of the M5S burned some of Augias's books and uploaded the photos to his Facebook profile because according to him "Augias offended the movement".
 This episode was readily taken up by major national newspapers and heavily criticised by public opinion due to some similarities with Nazi book burnings.
 Grillo criticised the action, saying the person who uploaded the photos did not represent the movement.

 In the 2018 general campaign, the M5S said that they would not have given public money to banks.
 In 2019, the M5S–League coalition government gave its consent to the possible bailout of Banca Carige's debt, consisting of an amount of up to 1.6 billion dollars, to compensate bondholders and shareholders.
 The M5S had previously criticised a similar bailout of Banca Monte dei Paschi di Siena approved by the Paolo Gentiloni's centre-left government.